-For the fourth of July weekend we returned to my homeland to hang out with some family.
-I’m actually from San Juan Capistrano, but same difference, except I guess San Juan never got gentrified.
+For the Fourth of July weekend, we returned to my homeland to hang out with some family.
+I’m actually from San Juan Capistrano, but there are the same differences, except I guess San Juan never got gentrified.

-San Clemente is basically an Island, you have insane traffic trying to get in and out of the city.
-To make it even worst there is only one route – the 5 freeway.
-If aliens ever invaded like in ‘Independence Day’ and you needed to get out-of-town quick, you would be trapped in a gridlock of death.
+San Clemente is basically an Island.
+There is insane traffic trying to get in and out of the city.
+To make it even worse, there is only one route—the 5 freeway.
+If aliens ever invaded, like in ‘Independence Day,’ and you needed to get out of town quickly, you would be trapped in a gridlock of death.

-It even has its own little culture different from the rest of Southern California.
-Nobody works and everyone drives these massive vehicles, decked out 4 wheel drive Sprinter vans and huge SUVs.
-Looking in from the outside, you would think that they must regularly traverse the glaciers of Vatnajökull Iceland.
-But no, they’re used to just putt through the back streets at a cool 35 miles per hour, or on the freeway at a cool 15 miles per hour while stuck in traffic.
+It even has a little culture that is different from the rest of Southern California.
+Nobody works, and everyone drives these massive vehicles, decked-out 4-wheel drive Sprinter vans and huge SUVs.
+Looking in from the outside, you would think that they must regularly traverse the glaciers of Vatnajökull, Iceland.
+But no, they’re used to just putt through the back streets at a cool 35 miles per hour or on the freeway at a cool 15 miles per hour while stuck in traffic.

 Fujifilm X-T2 | 56mm f1.2

-For the last few days, I’ve been shooting with the X-T2 and the 56mm f1.2.
+I’ve been shooting with the X-T2 and the 56mm f1.2 for the last few days.
 I usually use this as my studio lens and don’t take it out much, so I completely forgotten how fun shooting with it was.
 It just creates the most beautiful pictures without effort.

 My 10-year-old niece actually shot these first two shots.
-That’s her on the left on the third shot.
+She’s on the left in the third shot.
 She’s becoming quite the photographer.

-This is what happens when you put some of the best tools out there into the hands of a child.
+This is what happens when you put some of the best tools in the hands of a child.
 And they say better gear doesn’t make you a better photographer.

-It’s so strange, the City could make so much money scamming its residents with weekly street sweeping parking fines and over priced parking meters with impossible to translate ‘no parking’ signs like we have in Santa Monica.
+It’s so strange that the City could make so much money scamming its residents with weekly street-sweeping parking fines and overpriced parking meters with impossible-to-translate ‘no parking’ signs as we have in Santa Monica.

 Kodak Gold is probably one of my favorite film simulators to use out of the VSCO presets.
 It produces such a classic look that seems to work for about anything.

-The RNI Kodachrome looks are some of my all time favorite because of their ability to produce this amazing 1960’s feel.
+The RNI Kodachrome looks are some of my all-time favorites because of their ability to produce this amazing 1960’s feel.
 I used those below on these pier shots (except the B&W).

 Hopefully I’ll get to post a lot more San Clemente photography in the future, I’m considering moving here and cutting back significantly my work as an ad agency trailer editor.
 I’m even considering getting massive 4×4 Sprinter Van, so I’ll be qualified to live here.

-Sitting in a dark room working 70 hour weeks cutting Call of Duty and Destiny trailers just isn’t for me anymore.
-It’s crazy fun at times and the people I work with are some of the coolest I’ve ever met, but I think it’s time to move on from that lifestyle before I die from Karōshi.
+Sitting in a dark room working 70-hour weeks cutting Call of Duty and Destiny trailers just isn’t for me anymore.
+It’s sometimes crazy fun, and the people I work with are some of the coolest I’ve ever met, but I think it’s time to move on from that lifestyle before I die from Karōshi.
 But we’ll see.

 To read more about the gear I used, check out my X-T2 review and my 56mm f1.2 review.